BlogH-01

 And, how do these individual trackers fit into your wellness program?

 These fitness trackers can integrate with your employee wellness program in a variety of ways.
 Essentially, the goal of the device is the same goal of your wellness program: to get people to focus on their health.
-In fact, a recent study showed that 73% of people believe wearables can be very beneficial to a wellness program.
+In fact, a study showed that 73% of people believe wearables can be very beneficial to a wellness program.
 A great use is to monitor risks.
 If your workforce, for example, isn’t getting many steps throughout the day, they're opening themselves up to a whole host of issues.
 You can also use the data alongside aggregate results from your biometric screenings to determine the direction your wellness program should go.

 But, what’s the benefit of using wearables at work?